ionos-spectre/spectre-core/README.md

 #### Partial environment files

-Environment files can be split into sperarate files.
-By default environment files with name `*.env.secret.yml` will be merged with the corrensponding environment defined by the `name` property.
+Environment files can be split into separate files.
+By default environment files with name `*.env.secret.yml` will be merged with the corresponding environment defined by the `name` property.

 `environments/development.env.yml`